 The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the community-linked conservancy that is shared by just five small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
 At present Ol Seki’s guides hold either a bronze or silver Kenyan guiding qualification and we found them to be conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
 On our most recent stay in February 2019 we enjoyed some wonderful sightings, which included a cheetah hunting with her four cubs and also a large pride of lions.

-If you want to go into the Maasai Mara National Reserve, Ol Seki will organise a full-day game drive, with picnic breakfast and lunch.
-Their vehicles are solid-roofed Land Cruisers with roof hatches and roll-up sides.
-This would normally be arranged in advance and included in the total cost of your trip, but if done in person, the camp charges a rather substantial supplementary $130 per person for a day in the reserve.
+If you want to go into the Maasai Mara National Reserve, Ol Seki will organise a full-day game drive, with picnic lunch.
+Guests usually eat breakfast at the camp before departure at 7am.
+This would normally be arranged in advance and included in the total cost of your trip, but if done in person, the camp charges a supplementary $130 per person for a day in the reserve.

 In common with all properties in the Mara, early-morning balloon safaris can be booked.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am.

-Night drives are included in the cost of your stay whilst walking safaris can be arranged at an additional cost of $40 per person for around a three hour walk, Expert Africa actively discourages this activity at Ol Seki as walks are escorted without the protection of a licensed gun-holder.
-Village visits are also available for an additional $35 per person, this can give a fascinating insight in to Maasai culture and a number of the staff come from the village.
-Cultural visits can be an attraction for many guests, and for the most part this is a genuine experience, however keep in mind that visitors will often be encouraged to buy items of jewelry and other souvenirs before leaving.
+Night drives are included in the cost of your stay.
+While walking safaris can be arranged at an additional cost of $40 per person for around a three hour walk, Expert Africa actively discourages this activity at Ol Seki as walks are escorted without the protection of a licensed gun-holder.
+Village visits are also available for an additional $35 per person, and can give a fascinating insight in to Maasai culture and a number of the staff come from the village.
+Cultural visits can be an attraction for many guests, and for the most part this is a genuine experience, however keep in mind that visitors will often be encouraged to buy items of jewellery and other souvenirs before leaving.